Adult Community

 Who can I talk to?

-We have a dedicated adult support team, consisting of four adults living with CMN; Katy, Stacey & Anne.
+We have a dedicated adult support team, consisting of three adults living with CMN; Kathy, Stacey & Maddie.
 The adult support team are available to listen to our adult members, chat, share experiences and answer any questions you may have regarding living with CMN.

 Stacey Dordov